LiorHaim/cephdemos/rook-ceph-dynamic-provisioning/README.md

 ```

 So we see we have to CRDs being created, where the first one is from type CephBlockPool which will immediately create an rbd pool in our Ceph cluster.
 This pool will have 3 replicas in a host failure domains. in our case is will store data across 3 OSD pods.
-The second CRD that is being defined is the Storage Class, which refers to the CephBlockPool we have created in the previous CRD.
+The second resource that is being defined is the Storage Class, which refers to the CephBlockPool we have created in the previous CRD.
 This storage class will create an ext4 volumes, allow expantion of volumes and will reclaim the space in case an attached PV will be deleted.

-Now let's create those CRDs and veirfy all is set up as expected, first we'll verify the CephBlockPool creation:
+Now let's create those resources and veirfy all is set up as expected, first we'll verify the CephBlockPool creation:
 ```bash
 oc get cephblockpool